 Rapidly Processing Planning Data with FME

-For most Local Planning Authorities (LPAs), processing development proposals requires manual processing at almost every step.
+For most Local Planning Authorities (LPAs), processing development proposals requires manual planning data processing at almost every step.
 The tasks involved are time-consuming, arduous, and represent a burden on tight budgets.
 We used FME to remove the need for so much human intervention in the process.
 This cut the time needed to prepare vital reference data used for cross-checking each proposal.

-The SSSI Impact Risk Zones (IRZ) Dataset
+The SSSI and Impact Risk Zones (IRZ) Dataset

 When making the call on proposals, LPAs refer to the SSSI Impact Risk Zones dataset, published and updated bi-monthly by Natural England.
 If a planned development falls within a zone where risk has been identified for that type (e.g. residential), Natural England must be consulted.